opennars/opennars/doc/Project-Status.md

 # Future tasks

 After the above tasks are accomplished, there are several further possibilities to be explored.
   **.
 Implementing the inference rules in a declarative manner, similar to [the Prolog version of NAL](http://www.cis.temple.edu/~pwang/Implementation/NAL/nal.pl).
-The current approach in the Java version, mainly shown in nars.inference.RuleTables, lacks clarity and elegance, and is also hard to maintain.
+The current approach in the Java version, mainly shown in nars.logic.RuleTables, lacks clarity and elegance, and is also hard to maintain.
   **.
 Interfacing with other systems via various types of input/output channels, which is about how NARS can use other systems.
 It is also related to the ideas presented in AbstractDesignProposal, which is about how other systems can use NARS.
   *.
 System refactoring, which is related to the above topics, as well as those discussed in Modules.